-- 1. From the Home screen, tap the Menu key = > Settings > Bluetooth. - 2.
-Tap the Bluetooth switch on to turn it on. - Tap the check box next to your phone's name to make your phone visible to other Bluetooth devices. - 4.
+- 1. From the Home screen, touch and hold the Recent Apps Key = > Settings > Bluetooth. - 2.
+Tap the Bluetooth switch on to turn it on. - 3.
+Tap the check box next to your phone's name to make your phone visible to other Bluetooth devices. - 4.
 A list of available devices will be displayed.
 Tap the device you want to pair with from the list.